 Palolem Beach is essentially the quintessential way to take respite from the stress that exploring around India instills in travelers.
 However seasoned an explorer you may consider yourself, you’ll know what we mean when you arrive.
 For a little taste of what we mean, you might want to read:

-👉 What’s India like? to get some certain facts straight
+👉 Life in India Guide to get some certain facts straight

-👉 And Indian Tour Guide to find out the best tips and how to prepare
+👉 And India Travel Guide to find out the best tips and how to prepare

 Palolem Beach is pristine and far cleaner than other shorelines in India.
 It is much more relaxing and as tourism is now a little more common here, there is far less attention afforded you from street sellers or people looking for a photo op.
 Plus, hygiene and service standards are a lot more positive than elsewhere.
 It was the best decision we ever made to get over the stress of three weeks traveling around India with a break in this paradisical place.
 So we highly recommend you do the same and leave it for a delicious, stress-free treat at the end.
 Palolem Beach should sit on your palette like a succulent dessert as you fly back home.
 Similarly, you should book your flight back from the closest international airport, which is Mumbai.